 “Embark where, Lord?”
 It seemed to have a broader meaning than just today’s event.

-It’s time to embark.”
+“It’s time to embark.”
 The words were drowned out in the whistle of the wind, as another wave spun up the rock, cascading behind us as it splashed my girls and me.

 We headed back to the hotel to rest and get ready.
 The time on the clock was 3:33 pm, as we walked out the door to leave.
 We had planned on being at Daniel Island at 4:00 pm, because that was what the Holy Spirit had said, so it appeared we would be ahead of time.

 On the way, a vision of fire whipping up into a night sky came into my mind’s eye, and I saw myself dancing around it.
 Then, Jesus came through the flames, and at first, He was filled with fire.
 Then, I saw a host of friends and family standing around watching.
-Then, a sea of people began to surround us in a huge circle like they had just woken up.
-Jesus came and joined in the dance, as we danced wildly.
+Next, a sea of people began to surround us in a huge circle like they had just woken up.
+Jesus came and joined in the dance andwe danced wildly.
+What a joyful experience!

 The vision faded as we crossed over the Cooper River Bridge.
 We passed a truck that had a masonic symbol on it.
 A strong sense that the Lord was crushing the masonic system overtook me.
 He said,

 “I am crushing the idols and the system, but I don’t want to crush the people.
 I want them to wake up.”

-We drove off the ramp onto Daniel Island, and since we didn’t have an exact address this time, we decided to go to the most logical place, which was a large city park.
-We drove around and around, but there was no tree with a plaque, as the other ones at the other locations had been displayed.
+We drove off the ramp onto Daniel Island, and since we didn’t have an exact address this time, we decided to go to the most logical place, which we thought was a large city park.
+We drove around and around, but there was no tree with a plaque, as the other significant trees in the other locations had been denoted.

-The only other part of the island was a wealthy golf course and country club community.
+The only other part of the island (not part of this park) was a wealthy golf course and country club community.

 Loudly, I began to hear a rant, “It’s not here anymore.
 You can’t find it.
 Go home.”
 Over and over the words chanted.